Veronika-Ivanova/barlow_twins_sasrec/README.md

 ## Data

 For all datasets except Amazon Beauty (to ensure comparable performance for *Table 4* from the paper), we excluded unpopular items with fewer than 5 interactions and removed users with fewer than 20 interaction records.
 An example of the preprocessing can be found in `notebooks/Example_preprocessing.ipynb`.
-Preprocessed datasets can also be downloaded directly:  [BeerAdvocate](https://disk.yandex.ru/d/bgKQ_KbvKxVj5A), [Behance](https://disk.yandex.ru/d/F8riL5FgyFIbEg), [Kindle Store](https://disk.yandex.ru/d/Nlg1Lw3zYanosA), [Yelp](https://disk.yandex.ru/d/qdJZPjGt14H01w), [Gowalla](https://disk.yandex.ru/d/UnlGkcKD14uPNQ), [Amazon Beauty](https://disk.yandex.ru/d/3IriR7a-Ahvd3w).
+Preprocessed datasets can also be downloaded directly: [Kindle Store](https://disk.yandex.ru/d/Nlg1Lw3zYanosA), [Yelp](https://disk.yandex.ru/d/qdJZPjGt14H01w), [Gowalla](https://disk.yandex.ru/d/UnlGkcKD14uPNQ), [Amazon Beauty](https://disk.yandex.ru/d/3IriR7a-Ahvd3w).
+MovieLens-1M is donwloading authomaticly.

 ## Experiments Reproduction